jade-nl/rt.extras/Profiles/Base/README.md

 ## Base profiles

+A selection of profiles that can be used when initially loading a RAW file.

+---

 **base.profile.pp3**

 A general use starting profile.
 Can be used as a static or as a base for a [dynamic profile](https://rawpedia.rawtherapee.com/Dynamic_processing_profiles).